 Make sure you are available to take the exam at the designated date and time.
-Also, you will not see your exam if you are late, and then it will take you a lot of time to re-sign in...etc. (that's why we have the exam open till 11pm).
+Also, you will not see your exam if you are late, and it may take you a lot of time to contact ProctorU and resign in...etc.
 So be sure to show up on time.

-Possible ProctorU issues, temporary internet issues during exams all take time to resolve:
+Possible ProctorU issues, temporary internet issues, etc., all these take time to resolve: